 WHAT WE DO

-The Afghanistan Peace Campaign has five components:
+The Afghanistan Peace Campaign has three components:

 Serve as a resource for peace and human rights activists, humanitarian aid workers, journalists, academics and citizens